f-corvaro/42.common_core/get_next_line/README.md

 ## About

 <p align="justify">

-The getnextline function is a standard C library function for reading a line from a file descriptor - fd.
+The `get_next_line()` function is a particularly useful function, as it allows you to read a line of text from a file descriptor without having to know the length of the line in advance.
+This function is often used to read lines of text from files that are very large or that contain a variable number of lines.
 The function returns a pointer to the buffer containing the line read, or NULL if there are no more lines to read.
 Is a very important function that will help us in the future, so we will adding this new one function to the our library (libft).
 The concept to understand for this project is about the static variables and the use of file descriptor.
 Is forbidden to use global variables, to use libft function and lseek().
 The function should not quit unexpectedly (segmentation fault, bus error, double free, etc) apart from undefined behaviors.
 All heap allocated memory space must be properly freed when necessary.
 The repeated calls, e.g. using a loop, to our get_next_line function should let us read the text file pointed to the file descriptor, one line at a time
 </p>

 <br>